What will happen if my child has visual difficulties?

 What help will my child get in school?

-The Visual Support Team teacher will advise the school about what need to be in place to enable your child to learn normally.
-The big challenge is to ensure that your child can see all the things that other children can see in the classroom.
+The Visual Support Team teacher will advise the school about what needs to be in place to enable your child to learn effectively.

 Adaptations may include: